 The main goal in many different sports is the same.

-Get the ball to go to a certain place.
+Get the ball to go to a certain place and score a point.

 However, the players of each sport use totally different strategies to accomplish that goal.

 A soccer player can’t just pick up the ball and throw it into the net.
 A football player can’t take a bat and hit the football to his teammate in the end zone.
 Neither can a baseball player kick the baseball out of the park.